Islandora-Collaboration-Group/ISLE/docs/install/install-demo.md

 * This Demo ISLE Installation is intended for a personal computer.

-* You will be using ISLE version `1.2.0` or higher
+* You will be using ISLE version **1.2.0** or higher.

-* You are using Docker-compose `1.24.0` or higher
+* You are using Docker-compose **1.24.0** or higher.

 * You have already git cloned the ISLE Project to your personal computer.

-* **For Microsoft Windows:** You have installed [Git for Windows](../install/host-software-dependencies.md#windows) and will use its provided "Git Bash" as your command line interface; this behaves similarly to LINUX and UNIX environments.
+* **For Microsoft Windows:**
+    * You have installed [Git for Windows](../install/host-software-dependencies.md#windows) and will use its provided "Git Bash" as your command line interface; this behaves similarly to LINUX and UNIX environments.
+    * In the "demo.env" file, you must uncomment the line "# COMPOSE_CONVERT_WINDOWS_PATHS=1".
+(See Software Dependencies: [Edit "demo.env" or "local.env"](../install/host-software-dependencies.md#edit-demoenv-or-localenv))

 ---

 ## Step 1: Edit "/etc/hosts" File

-Enable the Demo ISLE Installation to be viewed locally on personal computer browser as: `https://isle.localdomain`.
+Enable the Demo ISLE Installation to be viewed locally on a personal computer browser as: `https://isle.localdomain`.

 * Please use these instructions to [Edit the "/etc/hosts" File](../install/install-demo-edit-hosts-file.md).